The Last Run: John Huston

 Key roles were given to Tina Aumont and Tony Musante.
 Filming began January 3, 1971.
-Scott and Huston had fights on the set, in part because Huston and his son Tony were rewriting the script constantly.
+Scott and Huston had fights on the set, in part because Huston and his son Tony Huston were rewriting the script constantly.
 Matters were complicated by Scott's drinking.
-His wife Colleen Dewhurst flew out to the location with his two children; Dewhurst wound up playing the heart-of-gold-hooker who has a small but important scene with Scott in the first act.
+His wife Colleen Dewhurst flew out to the location with his two children Alexander and Campbell Scott; Dewhurst wound up playing heart-of-gold-hooker Monique who has a small but important scene with Harry (Scott) in the first act.

 Huston said he thought he could change the script "and make it something acceptable.
 The possibilities of the story appealed to me.
 What was done in black and white didn't appeal to me very much, but I saw an opportunity to do something with it, changes which would be acceptable and interesting."
 Alan Sharp later said he rewrote the script six times.
 "I'm not one of those guys who feels 'It's my masterpiece, no one must touch it'," he said.
 "If they want to make changes let them make changes.
 In the final analysis, it's got to be their picture anyway.
 What gets me is when they come to me and say 'I don't know what it is I want but that isn't it.
 Give me something else'."
 Sharp said Huston, Huston's assistant Gladys Hill, and son Tony "played around" with the script "until they've got it all screwed up - no characterization, no motivation, no nothing" and said Scott was frustrated because He "wanted to do the original script."
 Huston said "Scott wanted to do something nostalgic which would bring to mind the old Bogart films...
 I didn't agree.
 It just proved that I should never have got into it in the first place."